Your Guide to Google Display Ads

 Display campaigns are all about your message and visuals, therefore all creative assets should be of top quality, meet all guidelines and be aligned with your brand's look and feel.

-Last but not least, make sure your landing page is relevant for what you are advertising.
+Last but not least, make sure your landing page is relevant to what you are advertising.

 Feel free to share with us your thoughts on Display advertising and don't hesitate to reach out in case you need help setting up your campaigns.